dillingham/nova-button/readme.md

 ### Page Reload
 After events are triggered, reload the page.
 If you click many buttons, reloading will wait for all buttons to finish.
+If an error occurs, it will not reload the page.

 ```php
 Button::make('Notify')->reload()